-Huge schools of sardines and superb wall diving await at Moalboal, a backpacker destination with superb diving
+Huge schools of sardines and superb wall diving await at Moalboal, a backpacker destination with excellent underwater life.

 What’s special about Moalboal?
 Why would you go there for diving?